New Zealanders race to rescue whales after hundreds stranded

 A ferry service offered free transport to qualified marine medics, while broadcast media carried a livestream of the rescue attempt.

-Even for a country with the most whale strandings in the world, the scale of the latest event "was a shock," said Darren Grover manager of marine environmental organization Project Jonah.
+Even for a country with the most whale strandings in the world, the scale of the latest event "was a shock," said Darren Grover manager of marine environmental organisation Project Jonah.

 It was New Zealand's largest known whale stranding since 1985, when 450 were stranded in Auckland, and the third largest on record.